 The curriculum balances rigorous coursework, individualized research, and studio exploration, allowing students to craft a personalized degree plan that reflects their creative ambitions.
 Courses emphasize the historical, theoretical, and social contexts that inform design decisions while fostering experimental practices that incorporate hands-on testing of materials and technologies.
 Guided by experienced faculty advisors and a thesis committee, each student develops a culminating thesis project that demonstrates innovative problem-solving in interior design.

-Students undertake the Master of Arts in Interiors with either a Plan A and Plan B option.
-The thesis option (Plan A) requires six hours of Master’s residence credit and a written thesis with a research emphasis.
-Plan B requires six hours of ID 700, in which a student develops a design thesis project that engages in innovative problem-solving focusing on the student’s area of specialization.
+Students undertake the Master of Arts in Interiors with either a Plan A or Plan B option.
+Plan A requires 24 hours of course work, six hours of Master’s residence credit, and a written thesis with a research emphasis.
+Plan B requires completion of 30 credit hours, including six hours of ID 700, in which a student develops a design thesis project that engages in innovative problem-solving focusing on the student’s area of specialization.
+A common core of twelve hours, comprised of ID 650, ID 655, and ID 659, is required of all students.
+Students complete twelve credits of additional course work around an area of specialization.
+For students to be full time, they must enroll in a minimum of 9 credit hours per semester.

 Students may choose to utilize electives to concurrently pursue various graduate certificate programs including preservation, universal design, and community leadership.